 And remember that time I skimped and bought the recycled bar codes?
 It was time to buy new ones.
-New retail accounts were landing like Kroger, Walgreens, and CVS, in addition to Target, all required global standard barcodes.
+In addition to Target, we were landing new retail accounts like Kroger, Walgreens, and CVS, and all required global standard barcodes.
 In the short term, that meant buying the barcodes and making label updates; in the long run, it meant a huge headache for the company.
 Having two barcodes for the same product threw off our sales record-keeping and added a major layer of complication to our production process and inventory management.

-When juggling it all started causing my head to spin, one strategy I came up with was empowering employees to problem-solve and collaborate.
+When juggling it all started causing my head to spin, one strategy I came up with was asking employees to problem-solve and collaborate.
 If a manager had an issue to discuss with me, I’d ask her to prepare three possible solutions, along with the positives and negatives associated with each.
 That freed me up to devote more energy where I was really needed, and it was empowering for everyone.

 In August, leaving behind Target preparations for a few days, Michael and I flew to Arkansas for a meeting with Walmart.
 Walking into their headquarters knowing we already had Target in our pocket was huge.
 We knew it would get their attention.
 Still, as I sat down across from the buyer, I could tell he was more of a stoic, no-nonsense businessman compared to other buyers.
 In some meetings, buyers expressed a genuine, personal enthusiasm for Schmidt’s and for natural products, which always put me at ease and made for a more comfortable meeting.
-With this one, our conversation felt a lot more transactional, centering on how Schmidt’s could meet a business need for their store.
+In this one, our conversation felt a lot more transactional, centering on how Schmidt’s could meet a business need for their store.
 I worked hard to make a case for our value, and also became determined to connect with the buyer.
-I’d Googled him beforehand and learned that he was from Michigan, too.
-As our meeting wound to a close, I mentioned my own Michigan roots.
-He perked up when I said it, and we connected over something personal.
+I’d googled him beforehand and learned that he was from Michigan, too.
+As our meeting wound to a close, I mentioned my own Michigan roots, which perked him up.
+We connected over something personal.
 Soon afterwards, we heard we had landed that account.
 I was overjoyed.
 Now, though, not only did we need to prepare to fulfill Target’s order, but we had Walmart’s on our docket, too.
-The opening order was relatively small, as a test-run, but if all went well, we'd need to make and deliver hundreds of thousands more units (we hoped and expected) soon after the launch.
+The opening order was relatively small, as a test run, but if all went well, we'd need to make and deliver hundreds of thousands more units (we hoped and expected) soon after the launch.